Alison Foley – Rothrock

 Attorney & Firm Owner

 After graduating, Attorney Foley worked for Progreso Latino, Rhode Island’s largest non-profit organization serving the state’s Latino population.
 In 2008, Attorney Foley became the legal director of an immigration program at Catholic Social Services aimed at assisting victims of domestic violence and other crimes and was named Lawyer of the Year by Rhode Island Lawyer Weekly in 2009.
-In 2010, Attorney Foley moved to the Sunshine State with her two sons, Paul and Jordan, where she now oversees a growing private practice.
-Foley Immigration Law currently has offices in the beautiful Ybor City area of Tampa and in downtown Lakeland.
-While in private practice, Attorney Foley continues to invest in her community through political activism and volunteer work with a number of local, grassroots organizations.
+In 2010, Attorney Foley moved to the Sunshine State with her two sons, Paul and Jordan, later relocating to Lakeland in 2014.